 Biographical Sketch of Dr. Kevin R. Hardwick

-Kevin R. Hardwick was elected to the Erie County Legislature in 2009, and was re-elected in 2011, 2013 and 2015.
-He currently chairs the Government Affairs and Community Enrichment committees.
+Kevin R. Hardwick was elected to the Erie County Legislature in 2009, and was re-elected in 2011, 2013, 2015 and 2017.
+He is a former Chairman of the Government Affairs and Community Enrichment committees.
 He also sits on the Finance and Management and Energy and Environment committees.

 Legislator Hardwick has lived in the City of Tonawanda since joining the Department of Political Science at Canisius College in the fall of 1989.
 His involvement in politics and the policy process dates back to his senior year in high school when he was elected to a seat on the Susquehanna Valley Board of Education in the Binghamton area.
 After serving his three-year term on the school board, Dr. Hardwick was elected councilman in the Town of Binghamton, New York; a post he held for eight years.
 In 1986 he was appointed Administrative Assistant to the Majority Leader of the New York State Senate, Warren M. Anderson.
 He served in this capacity until Senator Anderson's retirement in December of 1988.

 Dr. Hardwick received his Ph.D. from the State University of New York at Binghamton.
 His research interests include state legislative politics and the politics of municipal service distribution.
 In addition to teaching introductory American government courses, he also teaches courses in public policy, public administration, state and local government, the presidency, American Catholics in the Public Square, and urban politics.
 He is a former chair of the Political Science Department and currently serves as the Director of the Urban Studies Program.
 He also hosted Hardline with Kevin Hardwick, a weekly WBEN radio program on local politics, from 2005-2009.